clinaresl/libdot/README.md

 * A string which can be either an alphanumeric sequence which does not start with a number, such as `red`, or a double quoted string which can then contain any characters, such as `"I'm a double quoted string"`.

+# Dependencies #

+`Libdot` uses [Google Test](https://github.com/google/googletest) for defining *Test cases* and running *Unit tests*.
+Thus, it should be installed in the target system.

+In addition, `Libdot` uses [Sphinx](www.sphinx-doc.org) for automatically generating the documentation in PDF and HTML formats.
+If it is required to generate the documentation in PDF then `pdflatex` should be also available in the target system.

 # Install #

 To compile the libdot library you can use the following command: